vyskoczilova/woocommerce-payforpayment/README.txt

 == Changelog ==

+= 2.0.14 (2020-01-16) =
+* Added a compatibility with [Price Based on Country for WooCommerce](https://wordpress.org/plugins/woocommerce-product-price-based-on-countries/) in [#51](https://github.com/vyskoczilova/woocommerce-payforpayment/pull/51) thanks to [Oscar Gare](https://github.com/oscargare).

 = 2.0.13.3 (2019-09-04) =
 * Fix: Compatibility with WC 3.7.0 - Move saving settings to `wp_loaded` as WooCommerce does in [PR #23091](https://github.com/woocommerce/woocommerce/pull/23091)